 This is a blog (had you guessed that already?) about food and faith and community and life.
 It started almost three years ago as a little Blospot site called Bake.
 Eat.
 Repeat.
 There, we learned how to make homemade pizza dough, how not to park in German Village, and about the endless possibilities of pumpkin.
 We even celebrated a few birthdays.

 Through Bake.
 Eat.
 Repeat.
-I got to make a lot of friends (my Internet neighbors), discover lots of new things (aka: make a bajillion mistakes), and learn how to drive my readers crazy by using too many parenthesis (I’m sorry.
+I got to make a lot of friends (my Internet neighbors), discover new things (aka: make a bajillion mistakes), and learn how to drive my readers crazy by using too many parenthesis (I’m sorry.
 It’s a sickness).

 Over the past two years I’ve developed a love not only for preparing and serving food, but also for capturing it on camera, writing about it, and most of all, sharing it with others.
 I’ve also learned that food is about so much more than a recipe or a few lines scribbled on a note card.